 “Results matter.
 Nothing else matters.” – Dr. Jamey Schrier

 In his talk about time management and goal achievement, Dr. Jamey Schrier emphasized the importance of business data—and not just hodgepodge figures arbitrarily collected and ignored.
 Dr. Schrier emphasized accuracy, clarity, and action.
 So, what should you be measuring—and how?
 In their presentation, Drs.
 Ryan Klepps and Scott Hebert, the co-founders of Strive Labs, outlined five patient engagement metrics critical to the success of your practice: CAC, LTV, viral growth, NPS, and churn.
 Looks like a bunch of alphabet soup, right?
 No worries.
-We sort out many of those metrics here.
+We sort out many of those metrics in this blog post.
 Klepps and Hebert weren’t the only ones loving those metrics, though.

 “If you’re not creating loyal customers, your business will erode over time.” – Jody Ruppert